hyperflask/hyperflask-docs/docs/guides/assets.md

 > [!NOTE]
 > Extracted assets will be stored in your assets folder.
 > You can customize the name of the extracted files using a value for the bundle attribute: `<script bundle="filename.js">`

-## Styling

-Hyperflask uses [Tailwind](https://tailwindcss.com/) for styling.
-It is fully integrated and you can use tailwind utility classes across pages and components.

 ## Bundles